100 Notable alumni of

 -

-Michael De Wayne Paxton is a former Major League Baseball starting pitcher.
+Michael De Wayne Paxton is an American former Major League Baseball starting pitcher.
 He batted and threw right-handed.

 -